fabridamicelli/echoes/README.md

 The goal is a handy high level API that makes machine learning with ESN's easy.

 In order to keep things intuitive and easy to use, the design attempts to be as "scikit-learny" as possible.
-Everything is generously documented and type annotated.
+Documentation, type annotations and examples are all over the place.

 As intended for research purposes as well, several typical benchmark tasks, datasets and plotting functionalities are also included and very straight forward to run,